agentzh/makefile-dom-pm/README.md

     $node = $dom->child(3);
     # or $node = $dom->elements(0);

-We may also use the C<elements> method to obtain the values of each of the nodes:
+We may also use the `elements` method to obtain the values of each of the nodes:

     @elems = $dom->elements;

-For every MDOM node, its corresponding makefile source can be generated by invoking its `content` method.
+For every MDOM node its corresponding makefile source can be generated by invoking its `content` method.

 [Back to TOC](#table-of-contents)

 # BUGS AND TODO

-The current implementation of the [MDOM::Document::Gmake](https://metacpan.org/pod/MDOM::Document::Gmake) lexer is based on a hand-written state machie.
+The current implementation of the [MDOM::Document::Gmake](https://metacpan.org/pod/MDOM::Document::Gmake) lexer is based on a hand-written state machine.
 Although the efficiency of the engine is not bad, the code is rather complicated and messy, which hurts both extensibility and maintanabilty.
 So it's expected to rewrite the parser using some grammatical tools like the Perl 6 regex